Town of Otsego Planning Board

 subdivisions.
 He said the Town Board's first public hearing on the subject

 was a "hornet's nest."
-The consultant who drafted the proposal was not in
+The consultant who drafted the proposal was

 attendance, and consequently there were a lot of unanswered questions.